frameworklori/LORI-PECS-Planetary-Environment-Circulation-Simulator-/README.md

 **Planetary Environment Circulation Simulator**

 > Not a model of Earth — but a model of conditions that create worlds.
+This is not climate modeling.
+This is condition modeling for civilization survival.
 ---

 ## 🌍 Overview